OpenDriveLab/DriveLM/docs/getting_started.md

 - `scene_description` is a one-sentence summary of ego-vehicle behavior in the 20-seconds video clip (the notion of scene in nuScenes dataset).
 - `q` and `a` are python list, with each element a string of either `question` or `answer`.
 - The `description` under `Perception` is a mapping between `c tag` (i.e. \<c1\>) and its textual description of visual appearance.

+## Finetune BLIP-2 on DriveLM dataset

+To be released in one week!

 ## Evaluation